jukenner/pager/README.txt

         @hdl: Pointer to the memory handler struct
         @buf: Pointer to the memory buffer
-        @buf: The size of the memory buffer in bytes
+        @size: The size of the memory buffer in bytes

     Returns: